Expert-Hacker/igbrute/README.md

 ### ➠ About IG-BRUTE

-Follow-Me is a social engineering tool.
-Using this tool you can generate Fake Instagram Followers page to get Victim's Account and Password easily. it's a Bash based script officialy made by Expert-Hacker.
+IG-BRUTE is a tool witten on Bash. using this tool we can perform Bruteforce attack over Instagram. we have implemented Tor service so there is no matter Blocking.
 This tool works on both rooted Android device and Non-rooted Android device.

-   ### 🎯 ***Follow-Me tool was Developed for***:
+   ### ➠ ***Follow-Me tool was Developed for***:

 * Termux